How to Prevent your Personal Information from Leaking and Spreading Online

 Top Tip – Hackers can activate webcams without you knowing (without the light coming on).
 Websites exist that share (or even sell) details of hacked webcams.
 If you are like most people, you hardly ever use your webcam, so cover it when not in use.

-- Consider subscribing to an identity theft monitoring service such as Bullguard or IdentityForce to be alerted as early as possible to possible identity theft breaches or suspicious activity so you can react before any serious damage is done.
+- Consider subscribing to an identity theft monitoring service such as IdentityForce to be alerted as early as possible to possible identity theft breaches or suspicious activity so you can react before any serious damage is done.

 - Because your web browser is often the weakest link between you and hackers or malware attacks, don’t let your web browser store your passwords.
 It is much safer to use an app specializing in managing passwords.
 There are plenty of reliable, free and time-tested apps including Dashlane and Lastpass which can create, save and manage strong passwords for each and every one of your accounts.
 These apps can even easily and automatically change all of your passwords in the event of data breaches.